skytap/well-architected-framework/operations/Discovery/README.md

 ---
 title: Overview of the operational excellence pillar
 description: Describes the operational excellence pillar.
 author: Mike Neil - Vice President, Technical Field Operations
+permalink: /operations/discovery/
 ---

 ### What is the IBM Power Estate?